rexendevar/dawless-control-scripts/README.md

 `fsterm.sh`:
 - gets you to the fluidsynth terminal. it's normal to not see any output, just type help and go from there

+### Seqtrak muter scripts
+The Seqtrak muter creates a MIDI input and output that will pass through all MIDI messages except for select muted channels.
+Used for my Yamaha Seqtrak which does not have incoming MIDI mute per channel on its own.

+`toggle_sqtmuter.sh`:
+- runs or stops the muter script

+`sqt_mutes.py`:
+- interfacing with the muter script
+- uses an evil evil vile form of IPC done by writing and reading actual files (not pipes) in the same directory

 ### Config scripts
 `save_set.py`: